Summer Health Profession Education Program (SHPEP)

 SHPEP is implemented at 12 program sites across the nation.
 Each site provides scholars with academic enrichment in the basic sciences and math, clinical experiences, career development activities, learning and study skills seminars, and financial planning.
 SHPEP at the University of Washington is a collaboration of the Schools of Medicine, Dentistry and Public Health.

 Overview of SHPEP at the University of Washington

 SHPEP at the UW is committed to increasing the diversity of the pool of health professionals thus improving access to quality healthcare.
 The University of Washington program involves rigorous academic enrichment through classes that provide a strong knowledge base in the basic foundational sciences and statistics.
-It is best suited for students completing their freshman year of college who are about to take these courses or those who have taken them already and feel that they could use some additional help mastering these subjects.
+It is best suited for students completing their first year of college who are about to take these courses or those who have taken them already and feel that they could use some additional help mastering these subjects.

-The SHPEP Curriculum at the University of Washington is designed to build on the students’ knowledge of the social determinants of health and health disparities through the lens of social justice.
+The SHPEP curriculum at the University of Washington is designed to build on the students’ knowledge of the social determinants of health and health disparities through the lens of social justice.

 We encourage you to look into our programs and explore what the University of Washington Health Sciences has to offer.

 - Rigorous academic enrichment courses in biology, chemistry, organic chemistry, biostatistics, and population health

 - Career development sessions directed towards the exploration of the medical, dental, and public health professions, the admissions process, and the development of an individualized education plan

 - Exposure to careers in pharmacy, social work, nursing, rehabilitation medicine (PT/OT, prosthetics), physician assistants and other health professions